Preparing for your mindfulness course

 The Mental Health Foundation offer a free online stress test.
 It uses a standard “Perceived Stress Scale (PSS)”.
 You may be interested (it is not a required part of the course) to check your score before and after the course.
 Remember to make a note of you first score. https://www.bemindfulonline.com/test-your-stress/

-Q: What else do I need for the "live"group sessions?
+Q: What do I need for the in-person sessions?

 1: Most of us will be sitting in chairs in front of our computers.
 I recommend an upright chair rather than "slouching" on the sofa or laying down with a laptop on your tummy.
 You will need to sit upright unless there is a medical reason for laying down.
 Try to position your camera at eye level if possible to avoid looking down too much.